Exam Registration Deadline: November 1, 2019

 ⇒ Both Step 1 and 2 must be completed by November 1, 2019 to activate the exam order.
 Failure to complete both steps 1 and 2 by the November 1, 2019 deadline means the AP Coordinator for your school cannot submit an exam order as initiated with College Board. **

-Step 3: Submit balance due – In January, students who successfully completed steps 1 and 2 above will receive a personalized invoice for the applicable balance of fees due via email.
+Step 3: Submit balance due – In the first week of February, students who successfully completed steps 1 and 2 above will receive a personalized invoice for the applicable balance of fees due via email.
 Balance due paid in full by March 1, 2020.

 Why do I need to activate an exam on The College Board MyAP System?